 Low Cost Counselling

-Counselling at this rate is provided by trainee or newly qualified volunteer counsellors working towards British Association for Counselling & Psychotherapy (BACP) accreditation status.
+Our low-cost Counselling is provided by highly trained student counsellors in their last year of training or newly qualified volunteer counsellors working towards British Association for Counselling & Psychotherapy (BACP) accreditation status.

-Your referral will be screened by one of our clinical assessors and you will be allocated accordingly to one of our trainee or volunteer counsellors based upon your current presenting needs.
+Your referral will be assessed by one of our clinical team and you will be allocated accordingly to one of our trainee or volunteer counsellors based upon your current presenting needs.

 All our trainee volunteer counsellors work within the BACP Framework for Counselling Professions (2018) and are DBS checked.
 They are also required and committed to attend regular supervision provided by the clinical team at Mind in West Essex.

 Mindfulness-based Counselling help you focus on your thoughts and feelings without becoming overwhelmed by them.